Headfort School: Pupils

 Headfort caters for both day and boarding pupils from the ages of four to thirteen.
 In 2002 the school started a Montessori school division, which catered to children from the age of three to six.

 In September 2024 the school extended boarding age to 15 years old with children from the age of 10 being the youngest.

 Curriculum

 The prep school curriculum includes the core subjects of the Common Entrance Examination, while also meeting the requirements of the Irish national curriculum.
-English, Maths, History, Geography and French or Spanish are timetabled in addition to Religious Studies, Computer Science and Science.
-Science included practical work in the laboratory, as well as theoretical work.
+English, maths, history, geography, and French or Spanish are timetabled, in addition to religious studies, computer science, and science.
+Science included practical work in the laboratory as well as theoretical work.
 Parents are also offered a choice between Latin and Irish.
-Singing, Art, Design and Music classes are also regularly timetabled., while afternoons are devoted to Games, including hockey, rugby, cricket, horse-riding, squash, tennis and swimming.
+Singing, art, design, and music classes are also regularly timetabled, while afternoons are devoted to games, including hockey, rugby, cricket, horse-riding, squash, tennis and swimming.

-Sports and games

-Afternoons are devoted to Games, including hockey, rugby, cricket, horse-riding, squash, tennis and swimming.
 Pupils can bring and stable their own ponies.